 Brazilian companies pay 3 times more than the global average in ransomware attacks

-By Felipe Demartini on Canaltech
+By Felipe Demartini in Canaltech

 Channel

-Anonymous Guide
+Anonymous guide

-• A Brazilian channel that talks about Information Security and Hacking
+- A Brazilian channel that talks about information security and hacking

-• Videos every week
+- Videos every week

-Are you not yet subscribed to our newsletter to receive this content weekly by email?
-Then sign up using the link below:
+Are you not yet registered on our newsletter to receive this content weekly in the email?
+Then subscribe through the link below:

 Share the link with your colleagues and friends.